What parents have to say about Camp at Rising Hill

 Week 9, August 10-14

 Ages 5-8 Does your kid like getting into things?
-Maybe sometimes things that you’d rather they no mess with?
+Maybe sometimes things that you’d rather they not mess with?
 During this sensory rich week kids will be allowed to mess with bags of flour, buckets of shaving cream, mud and more!

 Good to know